 Regular practice is suspended on days when there are retreats or ceremonies.
 For dates and times, check here.

-In-person regular practice is suspended in dangerous weather.
-In dangerous weather hybrid practice will move over to Zoom.
+In dangerous weather there is no in-person practice.
+Hybrid practice will move over to Zoom.

 All practices use the same Zoom link.
 See below for practice times.